paularamo/cvpr-2022/exercises/Exercise_7.md

     random_tile_count: 16

 ```
+I created this [config file](https://github.com/paularamo/cvpr-2022/blob/gh-pages/dobot/cubes_config.yaml) for Dobot example

 5. Don't run the cells with mask_images variables.
+6. I have created modifyied the original notebook to work with cubics dataset.
-6. Show us your anomaly detection, sharing with us your result using this Discussion thread, using "Final Task" and your name in the header message.
+7. Show us your anomaly detection, sharing with us your result using this Discussion thread, using "Final Task" and your name in the header message.
 https://github.com/openvinotoolkit/openvino_notebooks/discussions/569

 We will announce prizes for this Final task on Social Media, so stay connected with us.